FSH Abnormalities and Male Infertility

 Stimulation of Endogenous FSH Production

-Clomiphene acts upon the estrogen receptors in the pituitary gland to stimulate increased FSH (and LH) production.
+SERMs act upon the estrogen receptors in the pituitary gland to stimulate increased FSH (and LH) production.
 Anastrazole also has the ability to increase FSH levels indirectly by decreasing estradiol levels (and therefore decreasing the negative feedback that estradiol levels normally have on FSH secretion).
 See the "Low Testosterone" section of this website for more detailed information on the use of these medication.

 An example would be a man who recently stopped taking anabolic steroids after using them for four years.
 He is started on HCG injections, and two weeks later his testosterone and estradiol levels are normal but his FSH is still low at 0.1.
-With time, this man’s FSH may rise on its own with just the HCG injections, as he gets further out from stopping his steroid use, but another option would be to add low-dose clomiphene to raise his FSH levels; this may make the sperm return faster.
+With time, this man’s FSH may rise on its own with just the HCG injections, as he gets further out from stopping his steroid use, but another option would be to add low-dose SERMs to raise his FSH levels; this may make the sperm return faster.

 It’s important to note that treatments to stimulate increased endogenous FSH production rely upon an intact pituitary gland.
 If the pituitary gland has been significantly compromised because of, for example, trauma, surgery, radiation, or congenital developmental abnormalities, then these treatments are less likely to be effective.